-Category Initiative Definition D. Asset Detailed inspections of distribution electric · · management and lines and equipment lines and equipment where individual pieces of equipment and structures are carefully inspections examined, visually and through use of routine diagnostic test, as appropriate, and (if practical and if useful information can be so gathered) opened, and the condition of each rated and recorded.
+Category Initiative Definition D. Asset Detailed inspections of distribution electric · management and lines and equipment lines and equipment where individual pieces of equipment and structures are carefully inspections examined, visually and through use of routine diagnostic test, as appropriate, and (if practical and if useful information can be so gathered) opened, and the condition of each rated and recorded.
 Detailed inspections of transmission Careful visual inspections of overhead electric transmission lines and equipment where electric lines and equipment individual pieces of equipment and structures are carefully examined, visually and through use of routine diagnostic test, as appropriate, and (if practical and if useful information can be so gathered) opened, and the condition of each rated and recorded.
 Improvement of inspections Identifying and addressing deficiencies in inspections protocols and implementation by improving training and the evaluation of inspectors.
 Infrared inspections of distribution electric Inspections of overhead electric distribution lines, equipment, and right-of-way using lines and equipment infrared (heat-sensing) technology and cameras that can identify "hot spots", or conditions that indicate deterioration or potential equipment failures, of electrical equipment.
 Infrared inspections of transmission Inspections of overhead electric transmission lines, equipment, and right-of-way using electric lines and equipment infrared (heat-sensing) technology and cameras that can identify "hot spots", or conditions that indicate deterioration or potential equipment failures, of electrical equipment.
-Intrusive pole inspections In accordance with GO 165, intrusive inspections involve movement of soil, taking samples for analysis, and/or using more sophisticated diagnostic tools beyond visual inspections or instrument reading.
-LiDAR inspections of distribution electric Inspections of overhead electric transmission lines, equipment, and right-of-way using lines and equipment LiDAR (Light Detection and Ranging, a remote sensing method that uses light in the form of a pulsed laser to measure variable distances).
-LiDAR inspections of transmission electric Inspections of overhead electric distribution lines, equipment, and right-of-way using lines and equipment LiDAR (Light Detection and Ranging, a remote sensing method that uses light in the form of a pulsed laser to measure variable distances).
-Other discretionary inspection of Inspections of overhead electric transmission lines, equipment, and right-of-way that distribution electric lines and equipment, exceed or otherwise go beyond those mandated by rules and regulations, including GO beyond inspections mandated by rules and regulations response to problems identified, or other aspects of inspection or records kept.
-Other discretionary inspection of Inspections of overhead electric distribution lines, equipment, and right-of-way that transmission electric lines and equipment, exceed or otherwise go beyond those mandated by rules and regulations, including GO beyond inspections mandated by rules and 165, in terms of frequency, inspection checklist requirements or detail, analysis of and regulations response to problems identified, or other aspects of inspection or records kept., Patrol inspections of distribution electric In accordance with GO 165, simple visual inspections of overhead electric distribution lines and equipment lines and equipment that is designed to identify obvious structural problems and hazards.
-Patrol inspections may be carried out in the course of other company business.
+Intrusive pole inspections In accordance with GO 165, intrusive inspections involve movement of soil, taking samples for analysis, and/or using more sophisticated diagnostic tools beyond visual LIDAD: III CILLUI III III III III III III III III II inspections or instrument reading.
+LiDAR inspections of distribution electric Inspections of overhead electric transmission lines, equipment, and right-of-way using lines and equipment LiDAR (Light Detection and Ranging, a remote sensing method that uses light in the form LiDAD in an action and transportation allocation of a pulsed laser to measure variable distances).
+LiDAR inspections of transmission electric Inspections of overhead electric distribution lines, equipment, and right-of-way using lines and equipment LiDAR (Light Detection and Ranging, a remote sensing method that uses light in the form Other discretionary inspection of of a pulsed laser to measure variable distances).
+Inspections of overhead electric transmission lines, equipment, and right-of-way that distribution electric lines and equipment, exceed or otherwise go beyond those mandated by rules and regulations, including GO beyond inspections mandated by rules and regulations response to problems identified, or other aspects of inspection or records kept.
+Other discretionary inspection of Inspections of overhead electric distribution lines, equipment, and right-of-way that transmission electric lines and equipment, exceed or otherwise go beyond those mandated by rules and regulations, including GO beyond inspections mandated by rules and 165, in terms of frequency, inspection checklist requirements or detail, analysis of and regulations response to problems identified, or other aspects of inspection or records kept., Patrol inspections of distribution electric In accordance with GO 165, simple visual inspections of overhead electric distribution lines and equipment lines and equipment that is designed to identify obvious structural problems and hazards. intes and equipment Patrol inspections may be carried out in the course of other company business. ration inspections may be carried out in the course of other company business.